 Roth IRA Cards

 Ameriprise World MasterCard: You’ll earn one Ameriprise Rewards point for every dollar spent on purchases, which you can redeem into an eligible Ameriprise account, or for gift cards, travel and more.
-Your points are worth 1.25% cash back when you redeem in increments of 30,000 into eligible Ameriprise accounts.
+Your points are worth 1.25 percent cash back when you redeem in increments of 30,000 into eligible Ameriprise accounts.

-Schwab Investor Card from American Express: Gives 1.5% cash back, without any tiers or limits.
+Schwab Investor Card from American Express: Gives 1.5 percent cash back, without any tiers or limits.
 That cash back is automatically deposited into a linked Charles Schwab investment account.
 There’s no annual fee.

 More Ways Credit Cards Can Bolster Your Roth IRA

 1. Use more than one credit card.
 Especially if you have a card that periodically offers a larger-than-normal cash-back sum on rotating categories, like the the Chase Freedom card.
 You can earmark the extra cash as a bonus contribution.
-If you wanted to do even better than that, you could use card namely for the 5% categories and then a different card that offered more than 1% on other purchases.
+If you wanted to do even better than that, you could use the card for the 5 percent categories and then a different card that offered more than 1 percent on other purchases.

 2. Use your credit card for work expenses.
 Of course your employer has to agree to it.
 But if they’ll reimburse you for charges on your own card, instead of making you use a company credit card, you’ll will have the ability to earn cash back for those expenditures too.
 It might be best to have a separate credit card just for these business expenses, so money doesn’t get mixed up.

 3. Don’t let credit card cash back detract from normal contributions.
 It’s important to not let credit card rewards become a justification to contribute less on your own.
 Rather, they should be viewed as being above and beyond the amounts you already contribute.